Naneet/SignLink-ISL/README.md

 We experimented with several models, and r3d_18 consistently performed well across all datasets.
 While we also explored combinations like ResNet + GRU/LSTM, we observed their potential as lightweight models but could not explore them further due to hardware limitations.

 Transformers were also used to explore their capabilities.
 While they showed promising results (54.55% accuracy on INCLUDE SUBSET 50), we realized that hyperparameter tuning plays a significant role in their performance.
-However, diagnosing issues with the data or model using transformers can be challenging.
-For instance, Mediapipe's inability to detect hands consistently prompted us to add interpolation, which improved results.
+However, unlike traditional computer vision tasks where images can be directly visualized to diagnose issues, the inability to easily comprehend the dataset makes it challenging to identify data-related problems.

 ### Challenges Faced